diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_ubuntu.md

-## Install Elasticsearch for Linux - Ubuntu
+### Install Elasticsearch for Linux - Ubuntu

-Instructions to come.
+Instructions to come...